Paramedic Science BSc

-The University of Worcester wants all students to succeed and have a full and rewarding higher education experience.
+We want all students to succeed and have a full and rewarding higher education experience.
 It is important to ensure potential students have a good balance between their academic qualifications and the demands of the programme.
 Therefore an interview will only be offered where the course team believe the applicant is sufficiently qualified, motivated and capable of completing their chosen pathway.
-If you are offered a place:

 Given that students will be allocated placements in rural areas, access to a car or supported mobility arrangements for the duration of the placements is essential.
 The ability to meet this requirement will be checked at interview.